wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 And when the vessels of the king were hard by, a certain captain, whose name was Woolsey, set one of the engines to work.

-8 And the vessels of the king also opened the mouths pf their engines, and shot into the camp of Columbia.
+8 And the vessels of the king also opened the mouths of their engines, and shot into the camp of Columbia.

 9 And the number of the husbandmen of the United States that flocked to the defence of the Harbour was about three thousand.